andryr7/gfn-games-database/README.md

 The back-end of the app is built on Express and the front-end is built on Vite and React, using Axios, Styled Components and React Router.

-## Deploying in a test environment
+## Setting a test/local environment

 1. Initialize client